PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 19:31:50
+Last updated: 2024-04-02 19:32:24
-Random Quote: Learning is finding out what you already know. - Richard Bach
+Random Quote: I have learned that to be with those I like is enough. - Walt Whitman